Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Operator size symmetry in the disorder-averaged ensemble

 As anticipated previously, operator size conservation on average does not imply absence of scrambling in single physical realizations.
 An important aspect of the previous discussion is the limitation of our framework to the study of quantities that are linear in the time-evolution superoperator.
 In particular, OTOCs of the form

-which diagnose quantum chaotic behavior, are beyond the scope of our investigation, because they involve correlations between two superoperators $e^{-\liouv t}$.
+which diagnose quantum chaotic behavior, are beyond the scope of our investigation, because they involve correlations between two superoperators $e^{-\liouv t}$, as well as the thermal density matrix $\hat{\rho}_\beta = e^{-\beta \hat{H}}/Z$.
 We conclude that quantum information scrambling must be encoded in these correlations, which arise because operators themselves are not self-averaging, namely $\hat{W}(t)\neq\eave{\hat{W}(t)}$ even if their quantum-mechanical expectation values become equal at large $N$.
 The same argument applies to the so-called Krylov complexity~\cite{parker2019,rabinovici2022,jian2021}, which is used to quantify operator growth.
 This is consistent with the belief that simple equal-time correlators are unable to capture the chaotic properties of the model, e.g., the quantum Lyapunov exponent.
 Such features are manifested only by more complicated quantities, such as, for instance, OTOCs.

 To conclude this section, we point out that multiple studies in the literature focus on operator growth from the perspective of a distribution for the operator size~\cite{roberts2018,lensky2020,qi2019,lucas2020}.
 In such studies, operators are expanded over a basis of operators with fixed sizes, and a size distribution is obtained from the squared moduli of the expansion coefficients.
 Eventually, this framework allows one to compute the average size (see also~\cite{lin2019,jian2021}) and its dynamics, which can be directly related to OTOCs.
 Nevertheless, this bears no contradiction with our findings.
 The distribution has quadratic dependence on the time-dependent expansion coefficients, and thus its disorder-average probes correlations between two time-evolution superoperators; as discussed previously, our results do not apply to such a scenario.